crancurello/containers_aws/01-SetupEnvironment/README.md

 Instructions to install the AWS CLI are available here: http://docs.aws.amazon.com/cli/latest/userguide/installing.html

 If you are going to use an EC2 instance with Amazon Linux, the AWS CLI is already installed.
-Configure it with "aws configure" or set a role for the Ec2 instance: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html

 ## Install git